javjerez/tennis-tournament-simulator/README.md

 ./tennis
 ```

-A basic players.txt file is required
+A basic 'players.txt' file is required, if the file does not exist, it is automatically created.

-You will need a basic 'players.txt' file to get started.

 The structure for each player is the following:

 ```txt